coralogix/terraform-coralogix-aws/modules/coralogix-aws-shipper/README.md

 | <a name="input_s3_key_prefix"></a> [s3\_key\_prefix](#input\_s3\_key\_prefix) | The S3 path prefix to watch. | `string` |  n/a | no |
 | <a name="input_s3_key_suffix"></a> [s3\_key\_suffix](#input\_s3\_key\_suffix) | The S3 path suffix to watch. | `string` |  n/a` | no |
 | <a name="input_newline_pattern"></a> [newline\_pattern](#input\_newline\_pattern) | Enter a regular expression to detect a new log line for multiline logs, e.g., \n(?=\d{2}-\d{2}\s\d{2}:\d{2}:\d{2}.\d{3}). | `string` | n/a | no |

-## Note
-In case you have an existing lambda with an S3 trigger, and you deploy our TF module with one of these integration types: S3, CloudTrail, VpcFlow, S3Csv, or CloudFront on the same S3 bucket it will remove the existing triggers that you have.
-In case you want to avoid this issue you can follow one of this options:
-  1. Deploy the integration using SAR or CF
-  2. Migrate your existing integrations to Terraform and use the integration_info variable

 **AWS PrivateLink**